 Art as a landmark tool

-I created a few digital art prints for fun and would display this art in my dorm as a way to locate items more easily.
+I created a few digital art prints and used them in my dorm as a way to locate items more easily.
 While I might not be able to see a small item hanging on the wall, I can definitely see a larger colorful art print and would know to look underneath the print to find different items.
 This also helped to break up the monotone color of the walls.

 One semester, I decided to create washi tape art by putting several different colors of washi tape across my wall in small pieces similar to confetti.
 It didn’t damage the walls and it was fun to have such a colorful space!